nklayman/vue-cli-plugin-electron-builder/docs/guide/testingAndDebugging.md

 ### Main Process (Background File)

 First, read [Electron's instructions](https://electronjs.org/docs/tutorial/debugging-main-process#command-line-switches) for debugging the main process.
-Before launching Electron through your debugger, run `serve:electron` in debug mode with the `--debug` argument.
+Before launching Electron through your debugger, run `electron:serve` in debug mode with the `--debug` argument.
 This will prevent Electron from launching automatically and enable source map support.
 Make sure to set the background file `dist_electron/background.js`.

 ::: tip
 If you are testing with spectron, make sure to set `process.env.IS_TEST` to `true`.
 This will prevent dev tools from being loaded which results in errors.